 Limit Your Stimulations

-Your nervous system adapts to your environment, and you need to control negative trigger.
-Avoid exposure to risky and stressful situations as they keep you on edge and heightens your system.
+Your nervous system adapts to your environment, and you need to control negative triggers.
+Avoid exposure to risky and stressful situations as they keep you on edge and heighten your system.

 Schedule a Doctor’s Appointment

 You might not be in a position to detect a failing nervous system until it is too late.
 However, doctors are knowledgeable enough to join the dots and intervene before your system fails.